evennia/evennia/docs/source/Contributing-Docs.md

     This will create a link to the auto-generated `evennia/source/api/evennia.objects.rst` document.

-    Since api-docs are generated alongside the documentation, this will always be the api docs for the
-    current version/branch of the docs.
+    Since api-docs are generated alongside the documentation, this will always be the api docs for the current version/branch of the docs.

 ##### Bug reports/feature request

-- `issue`, `bug-report`, `feature-request` - links to the same github issue select page.
+- `github:issue` - links to the github issue selection page, where the user can choose which type of issue to create.

         If you find a problem, make a [bug report](github:issue)!

     This will generate a link to https://github.com/evennia/evennia/issues/new/choose.

- > For some reason these particular shortcuts gives a warning during documentation compilation.
-This
- > can be ignored.

 ### Verbatim text